artjohnamaro/EDM-PORTFOLIO/README.md

 # EDM-V3
-This portfolio is about our work in Enterprise Data Management.
+This portfolio showcases our contributions and projects in Enterprise Data Management, highlighting our expertise in organizing, storing, and analyzing data to drive business efficiency.

 ## About Me
 I am a first-year Bachelor of Science in Information Systems student at CCA with a passion for technology and problem-solving.
 I'm eager to develop my skills in data management, systems analysis, and business processes.
 Currently, I'm also exploring managerial skills to enhance my leadership and decision-making abilities.
 Always open to learning and new opportunities!